vmware/vSphere-machine-learning-extension/website/content/en/docs/kubeflow-tutorial/lab5_pipeline_complete/markdowns/example1_facialKeypoint.md

 There are two main tasks: train and evaluation.
 Each would be build as a pipeline component later.

-Datasets for training can be found in [train/my_data](./train/my_data).

-More details about this model itself can be found [here on Kaggle Competition page](https://www.kaggle.com/competitions/facial-keypoints-detection).
+Please download datasets at https://www.kaggle.com/competitions/facial-keypoints-detection and put them at the path: [train/my_data](./train/my_data), and you can also find more details about this model itself.

 ### Design Pipeline Components